ikreymer/browsertrix/README.md

    - `download_url` - if the archived content is available for download as a WARC file, this is the link to the WARC.

-   - `download_session` - a session cookie that may need to be set to download the WARC.
+   - `actual_url` - if the original url caused a redirect, this will contain the actual url that was archived (only present if different from original).

    - `browser_url` - The actual url loaded by the browser to "seed" the archive.